AdobeDocs/experience-manager-65-lts.en/help/sites-administering/rich-text-editor.md

 AEM RTE capability has the following limitations:

 * RTE capabilities are supported only in AEM component dialogs.
-RTE is not supported on wizards or Foundation-forms like [Page Properties](/help/sites-developing/page-properties-views.md) and [Scaffolding](/help/sites-authoring/scaffolding.md) on Touch-enabled UI.
+RTE is not supported on wizards or Foundation-forms like [Page Properties](/help/sites-developing/page-properties-views.md) on Touch-enabled UI.

 * AEM does not work on [Hybrid devices](/help/release-notes/release-notes.md).